 Ductless HVAC systems are ideal for home areas that were built without ductwork.
 These could be homes with baseboard electrical or hot water heat, home additions or new construction on energy-efficient homes.

 Ductless heating and cooling systems disperse the cooled or heated air through individual wall-mounted or ceiling-mounted units, rather than lengthy ductwork all tied to a central unit.
 The indoor units are connected to a compressor or condenser located outside of the building.
 The indoor and outdoor units are connected through a conduit that transfers power and cooled or heated air to the indoor unit.
 Location of the air handling units in the space is critical for efficient operation and should always be determined by an HVAC professional trained in the installation of ductless HVAC systems.

 Not all HVAC technicians are trained in the proper installation of ductless heating and cooling systems.
-At Vectra Mechanical Residential and Commercial HVAC, our technicians have been trained ductless installation and keep their knowledge up-to-date as changes are made in the industry.
+At Vectra Mechanical HVAC, Electrical and Plumbing, our technicians have been trained ductless installation and keep their knowledge up-to-date as changes are made in the industry.
 Don’t trust your HVAC system to the inexperienced.
 Call our experts.
 We believe in doing it right!